- Your Hearing

 TRT is a process that uses hearing devices to transmit a controlled and modulated noise back to the auditory system in order to promote long-term suppression within the brain’s auditory centers.
 This uses principles of neural plasticity in the neural pathways.
 The character of the modulated sound is programmed in part by the patient, and is then transformed by complex mathematical algorithms based on decades of hearing research.

-Tinnitus treatment may also involve a variety of approaches led by an experienced colleague like Dr. Stephen Nagler, who combines technological advances with education and counseling in the form of Tinnitus Retraining Therapy.
+Tinnitus treatment can also involve a variety of approaches led by an experienced colleague like Dr. Stephen Nagler, who combines technological advances with education and counseling in the form of Tinnitus Retraining Therapy.
 Our philosophy is practical, convenient and custom-tailored to your needs.
 We offer a number of affordable devices and protocols backed by peer-reviewed science.
+Dr. Nagler now offers his services remotely via telemedicine (Skye or telephone).

 We do first and foremost consider tinnitus a medical problem, not “due to aging” or a “simple” psychological problem.
 When you call for a tinnitus evaluation you will be scheduled to see an ear physician expeditiously in addition to a formal audiogram.
 We have resources available to discuss tinnitus retraining therapy and even cognitive therapy if needed.